Isoko South

 Isoko South is a local government area (LGA) in the Isoko region of Delta State, Nigeria.
-With its headquarters at Oleh, Nigeria, it is one of the two local governments that make up the Isoko region.
+With its headquarters at Oleh, Nigeria.
+It is one of the two local governments that make up the Isoko region.
 The other is Isoko North, which has its headquarters at Ozoro.
+This LGA has a total population of 235,147 as at the 2006 census.

 History

 The Isoko people migrated historically from the Benin Kingdom in nearby Edo State, and therefore share some cultural similarities with this state.

 The area later formed part of Bendel State, before Bendel State was split to form Edo and Delta states.

 The Isoko South and North Local Government Area was established on 23 September 1991, when the former Isoko Local Government Area was subdivided.
 The area produces a large component of the oil and gas resources of Delta State.

 Geography

 The Isoko South Local Government Area covers a low-lying section of the larger Niger Delta Basin, interspersed with streams, canals and rivers.
 It is located in a region of deciduous and evergreen forests, with patches of mangrove forest, as well as a forest reserve along the Aviara clan area.